 At the $400 to $500 level, your dive computer will tell time and record additional indicators like a deep stop should you desire to create one.

-At the $500 to $700 level, you can expect the computer to be able to perform additional functions - count swim laps, or graph your dive, or tell direction with a digital compass.
+At the $500 to $800 level, you can expect the computer to be able to perform additional functions - count swim laps, or graph your dive, or tell direction with a digital compass.
 This niche does not have much of a market.

 To know your remaining air, your computer must be linked to your tank through either a high-pressure hose connecting the computer to the regulator or through a transmitter which is attached to your regulator.
 Dive computers that display information in a console are linked by hose.
 Unless these computers sport an eLed display, they are usually less than $1,000.